niplav/site/orexin.md

 	* Arrived but didn't find any motivation, didn't work the entire day, instead falling into an addictive loop
 	* Felt dirty during the day, unclean because I hadn't done anything I'd set out to do
 * Tuesday: Woke up at 09:30, but my fitbit slipped off while i slept

+### Sample 7

+* Thursday morning: Took melatonin and magnesium before sleep
+* Thursday: Feeling refreshed by when snorting the water.
+	* Maybe deblinded myself by accidentally looking at how full the syringe was?
+	* Good mood immediately after taking

 [^1]: Even demonstrating one-off effectiveness would be cool: It's often the case that people have short-term sleep deprivation, and would like to ameliorate the effects.